Akshaya222/Flipr-Hackathon/README.md

 For backend
-Go to backend directory and do npm install npx nodemon app.is
+Go to backend directory and do to install node modules : npm install to run : npx nodemon app.is

 to run react app
 cd frontend
-npm install
-npm start
+to install node modules : npm install to run: npm start